willstauffernorris/Naive_Bayes_Classifier/README.md

 The Naive Bayes Classifier is a simple supervised machine learning algorithm that can predict which class a given data point will belong to.
 It's simplicity means that it's fast, so it works well on large dataset.
 It also geralizes well (underfits).
 The "naive" is due to it's assumption of independece of the features in a dataset.
 This is not usually true in real life, but it simplifies the algorithm and tends to work well in real datasets.

-(put this in Latex)
 ```
 P(class|data) = (P(data|class) * P(class)) / P(data)
 ```
-P(class) is the probability that the given data point is in a certain class.
+P(class|data) is the probability that the given data point is in a certain class.
+Eventually, we want to find the class with the highest probability.

-(improve this section)
+P(data|class) is the probabily that the data exists in the given class.

+P(class) is the is the prior probability.
+Regardless of the given data, if that class represents 30% of the data, then this will be 30%.

+P(data) is the probability of observing the data.
+For this classifier, we'll ignore this denominator because it's constant as we compare one data point across different classes.

+We will use this theorem to figure out the probability that a data point belongs to a certain class.

 ## Plan

-After reading through the conceptual ideas behind the Naive Bayes Classifier, I was ready to dive into the code.
+After reading through the conceptual ideas behind the Naive Bayes Classifier, I was ready to dive into the planning process.

 In this 'Plan' phase, I focused on translating the abstract math into pseudocode to form an outline of my algorithm.